Best practices from the field: Build dynamic, lean, and universal packages for Microsoft 365 Apps

 Let’s have a brief look at other scenarios as well, like adding language packs and proofing tools.
 The classic configuration file to install the German Language Pack might look like this:

-If you’re running SAC as well as SAC-T and have an x86/x64 mixed environment, you'd need three additional files to cover the remaining configuration permutations.
+If you’re running Semi-Annual Enterprise Channel as well as Semi-Annual Enterprise Channel (Preview) and have an x86/x64 mixed environment, you'd need three additional files to cover the remaining configuration permutations.
 Or, you just go the dynamic, lean, and universal way:

 <Configuration> <Add Version="MatchInstalled"> <Product ID="LanguagePack"> <Language ID="de-de" /> </Product> </Add> <Display Level="None" /> </Configuration>

-This single configuration file will work across x86/x64 and all update channels (Insider Fast, Monthly Targeted, Monthly, SAC-T, SAC, and others).
+This single configuration file will work across x86/x64 and all update channels, such as Current Channel, Monthly Enterprise Channel, Semi-Annual Enterprise Channel, and others.
 So, if you want to offer five additional languages in your environment, just build five of these "config file + ODT" packages.
 For proofing tools, you just change the ProductID to "ProofingTools".

-There are some prerequisites you must meet to make this concept work in your environment:
+Here are some prerequisites you must meet to make this concept work in your environment and some notes:

 - Use Office Deployment Tool 16.0.11615.33602 or later to enable Version=MatchInstalled to work.